Call SimpliSafe

 CONS

-FYI: SimpliSafe also sells their namesake Video Doorbell Pro, which costs $169.
+FYI: SimpliSafe also sells its namesake Video Doorbell Pro, which costs $169.
 If you’re looking for a doorbell camera, check out our full SimpliSafe doorbell review.
+If you already have a Video Doorbell Pro and need to set it up, check out our walkthrough on installing a SimpliSafe Video Doorbell Pro.

 The SimpliSafe Camera Experience

 FYI: For crystal-clear resolution, you can’t go wrong with Arlo.
-Get the full experience of Arlo in my latest Arlo Pro 3 camera review.
+Get the full experience of Arlo in our latest Arlo Pro 4 camera review which features 2K resolution.
+That’s twice as many pixels as the 1080p HD resolution that SimpliSafe’s cameras offer, which comes in handy when trying to zoom in on a recorded video.

 Customer Service